glipR/terraform-provider-edstem/README.md

     * Survey, SQL Challenge, RStudio Challenge, Jupyter Challenge, Web Challenge
     * Question types other than Multi-Choice
     * Code Challenges that aren't `none`, `custom` or `code`.
+* Rubrics (These are different from Critera, which are functional)

 ## Cautionary areas

 * Ed/MD rendering hasn't been rigorously tested
+* The JSON fields can sometimes think they've changed when they haven't.
 * Some minor elements of the challenges api aren't fully understood, so some minor differences may occur when importing/re-applying.

 ## Development Notes